-- The following organizations may receive a grant subject to the RGC's discretion: - (1) organizations with programs that already receive funding from Family and Community Support Services (FCSS) or social services; - (2) non-profit organizations registered in another province providing a service to County residents; - (3) service clubs-; and - (4) museums, when applying for Heritage Awareness funding.
+- 17 The following organizations may receive a grant subject to the RGC's discretion: - (1) organizations with programs that already receive funding from Family and Community Support Services (FCSS) or social services;

+- (2) non-profit organizations registered in another province providing a service to County residents; - (3) service clubs; and - (4) museums, when applying for Heritage Awareness funding.

-Regional and Community Recreation Funding
+Community Recreation Funding

-- 19 18 Council designates Grant Program funding as community or regional in its annual budget. - 20 19 The RGC determines if a recreation facility or program is regional or community.
-The RGC may alter the status of a facility or program as it deems necessary.
+- 18 Council designates Grant Program funding in its annual budget. - 19 The RGC determines if a recreation facility or program is regional or community.
+The RGCmay alter the status of a facility or program as it deems necessary. - 20 Existing, active, intermunicipal recreation cost sharing agreements take precedence over this policy. - 21 Recreation facilities and organizations may only access community operational or capital funds.